Skip to content

 Why am I different from photographers in Minnesota?

 You may wonder how that affects my photography.
 As a Twin Cities wedding photographer, I have the skill to create amazing advertising-level photography for which you will receive nothing but compliments.
-Above all, I consider that the goal of a wedding photography coverage is more than to capture staged family portraits, but to create a wedding album, telling your entire story, reflecting your personality by catching raw emotions and turning them into memories.
+Above all, I consider the goal of wedding photography coverage to be more than capturing staged family portraits; it is to create a wedding album that tells your entire story, reflects your personality by capturing raw emotions, and turns them into lasting memories.

 Born and raised in Paris, I am now a proud Wedding Photographer in Rochester, MN, serving MPLS.